alvarodmzz/CommonWebVulns/README.md

 # CommonWebVulns
-Here you will find information and examples about the most known vulnerabilities in the bug bounty world!
+Here you will find information and examples about the most known vulnerabilities in the bug bounty world! [ EN ESPAÑOL ]